Grammarly Survey Analysis Reveals Effectiveness

 Without question, the Grammarly survey shows it is the student who uses grammarly more often than other groups of users.
 This is simply explained by the resources a student would need for such matters as presentations, research papers, or dissertations for courses ranging from Philosophy to Theology and from Physics to Art.
 The most frequent student users were enrolled in some form of writing course [31%].
 English or Literature students lead that group with 21%, followed closely behind by Business [20%], Education [17%], and Psychology [13%].
 But the non-academic use of Grammarly was also touted for such things as writing emails, resumes, and cover letters.

 In spite of those who would be its critics (i.e. the competition), increased confidence levels among users is strongly noted.
 About 70% of students reported an increased level of confidence in their writing skills as a direct result of using Grammarly.
 The Grammarly survey also highlights English-speaking natives actually recorded the highest level of increased confidence as compared to where their confidence level stood at the start of using Grammarly.
 Students seeking a Bachelor’s degree also showed a higher level of increased confidence when compared to graduate students.

-Ultimately, the Grammarly survey report concluded that 70% of the respondents claimed an increased level of writing skills confidence by using Grammarly.
+Ultimately, the Grammarly survey report concluded that 70% of the respondents claimed an increased level of writing skills confidence by using The World’s Best Grammar Checker!
 Over 93% reporting that Grammarly helped them save time and improved their writing grades.
 The survey results report is long and detailed.
 If you wish to view its entirety, including visual graph charts, click here.